Astrobinary/atom-hipster-ui/README.md

 # Atom Hipster UI
 * Check out the <a href="https://atom.io/themes/atom-hipster-ui">Atom Hipster UI</a>
+* Match it with the hipster syntax too! <a href="https://atom.io/themes/hipster-syntax">Hipster Syntax</a>

-A light UI theme inspired by flat design for Atom editor.
+A lightish UI theme inspired by flat design.